 Do Discretionary Religious Exemptions Violate the Establishment Clause?

-The presence of third parties who complain of incidental harm said to be the result of a discretionary religious exemption does not alter its constitutionality.
-In an unbroken line of cases now spanning a century, the U.S. Supreme Court has ten times rejected the argument that a religious exemption in a regulatory or tax framework is a government-induced advancement of religion in contravention of the Establishment Clause.
+The presence of third parties who complain of incidental harm said to be the result of these discretionary religious exemptions does not alter their constitutionality.
+In an unbroken line of cases now spanning a century, the U.S. Supreme Court has ten times rejected the argument that a religious exemption in a regulatory or tax framework is an advancement of religion in contravention of the Establishment Clause.
 There are no cases to the contrary that have ever commanded a majority of the Supreme Court.

 In contrast, a religious preference arises when government first takes note of a religious dispute in the private sector and proceeds to try and resolve the conflict.
 If the legislature’s intervening law takes the side of the religious disputant, the government is intentionally preferring religion over the secular.
 If the form of the government’s intervention goes on to unyieldingly side with religion such that any harm to third parties is not also weighed in the balance, then the Supreme Court will strike down the preference.
 The operative Establishment Clause rule is entirely proper: government cannot compel persons in the private sector to readjust their lives in order that a fellow citizen can better practice his or her religion.

-The blurring of the line between a true exemption and a true preference has become a point of attack by a few academicians who mount a constitutional objection to government occasionally sparing religious observance from general legislation.
-These scholars want religious exemptions to be balanced against any incidental harms that befall third parties.
-They want this not as a matter of legislative discretion, but as a constitutional imperative.
+The blurring of the line between a true exemption and a true preference has become a point of attack by a few academicians who mount a constitutional objection to discretionary acts by government exempting religious observance from general legislation.
+When there is incidental harm to third parties, these scholars want religious exemptions to be struck down by the Establishment Clause.
 This not only misconceives the nature of the Establishment Clause, but the argument assumes that “third-party harm” is a juridical category that can be both defined and bounded.
 It cannot.
-And the logic behind this category is in danger of expanding and overwhelming most every religious exemption.
+The logic behind this category is in danger of expanding and overwhelming most every religious exemption.

 Keywords: Establishment Clause, regulatory, tax, legislation, accommodation, religious, beliefs, religion, exemptions